ChrqnosMC/More-Armor-Trim-TP/README.md

 # More Armor Trim TP
- Ressourcepack that works with More Armor Trim DP
+ Resourcepack that works with More Armor Trim DP